-October 5-7, 2026 | Shallow Bay, Cow Head, NL
+October 5-7, 2026 | Shallow Bay, NL

-A Conference for Trail Builders and the Communities That Shape Them
+A Conference for Trail builders and the Communities that shape them

 Before there were roads, there were paths.